Synthetic Regressing Control: Synthetic Regressing Control

-Let us call it \emph{``Synthetic Matching Control"} (SMC).
-In contrast to SC, the weight in SMC is separate from the regression coefficient.
-The weight represents the degree to which the matched characteristic is considered in the synthesis process, while the regression coefficient reflects the relationship between the treated and control units.
-Similar to SC, SMC leverages the synthetic method to control extrapolation error by assigning more weight to the matched characteristics that demonstrate higher similarity.
+We refer to it as \emph{``Synthetic Regressing Control"} (SRC).
+In contrast to SC, the weights in SRC are distinct from the regression coefficients.
+The weights indicate the extent to which the regressed controls are considered in the synthesis process, while the regression coefficients capture the relationship between the treated and control units.
+Similar to SC, SRC employs the synthesis method to control extrapolation error by assigning more weight to the regressed controls that demonstrate higher similarity.